Susanna Agnelli: Politics

 Politically, the Agnelli family sought to create a non-ideological, centrist political formation of Atlanticist and pro-European persuasion that sought a modernizing, internationalist capitalism in contrast to the left and opposed to the populist, nationalist, or fascist right.
 In 1974, Agnelli gained her first public appointment, when she became mayor of Monte Argentario.
 Both her great-grandfather and grandfather, Giovanni Agnelli, had been mayors in their time.
 Agnelli served as mayor for a decade from 1974 to 1984.
 The experience inspired her to enter national politics.
-Agnelli was elected to the Italian Parliament in 1976 for the Italian Republican Party (PRI), of which her brother Gianni Agnelli was also close.
+Agnelli was elected to the Italian Parliament in 1976 for the Italian Republican Party (PRI), of which her brother Gianni Agnelli was also a member.
 In 1979, still for the PRI, she was an MEP in the European Parliament from 1979 to 1981 and sat in the European Liberals and Democrats group.
 In 1983, she returned to the Italian Parliament, becoming a member of the Senate of the Republic.
 The culmination of her political career was her appointment as the first female Italian Minister of Foreign Affairs in 1995; it was not until 2013 that Emma Bonino became the next female incumbent of the post.
-Agnelli served for more than a year, which in the fragile politics of postwar Italy makes her one of the most long-lasting holders of the office.
+Agnelli served for more than a year, which, in the fragile politics of postwar Italy, makes her one of the longest-serving holders of the office.
 One of her first meetings was with then United States Secretary of State, Warren Christopher.

 Agnelli was active in environmentalist causes.
 Between the 1970s and 1980s, she was president of the World Wildlife Fund and was the only Italian member of the United Nations (UN) World Commission for the Environment and Development (Brundtland Report), later known as the Brundtland Commission.
 She also sat on the first board of the UN International Institute for Ageing.
 Her mayoralty, which included a local left-wing alliance between the self-styled PRI party of enlightened capitalism and the Italian Communist Party, a party that held high esteem for her anti-speculation efforts, was characterized by soil defence.
 As a mayor, she also expressed her favourable view about the new abortion law in Italy that legalized abortion, for which the city's bishop excommunicated her.

 From the early 1990s, Agnelli was president of the Steering Committee of Telethon, which was founded in Italy in 1990.
 In 1997, she set up the Il Faro Foundation, a non-profit organization that aims to help Italian and foreign young people in difficulty in the labour market.
 She had a popular mail column titled "Private answers" in the weekly magazine Oggi.
 In an interview to The Washington Post several years before her death, Agnelli discussed the most difficult part of politics.
 She said: "Sitting for days listening to people talk, talk, talk.
 Male politicians can stand up and talk to an empty house, where there are six people reading newspapers.
 I could never do that.
 It's such a waste of time."